 The strongest candidates for admission will demonstrate preparation for a university liberal arts education.
 The high school transcript should indicate courses pursued, grades earned, grade point average and credits earned.
-It is required that the coursework include: four units of English, three units of Mathematics (Algebra I, Algebra II and Geometry), and two units of science (including one laboratory science).
+It is required that the coursework include: four units of English, three units of Mathematics (Algebra I, Algebra II and Geometry are strongly encouraged), and two units of science (including one laboratory science).
 Two units of a foreign language are strongly recommended.
 Other classes may be appropriate for some curricula and will be evaluated on an individual basis by the Office of Admissions.
 Applicants are strongly recommended to indicate community and extra-curricular involvement.
 Shenandoah Conservatory applicants are also required to successfully complete an audition, meeting the specific requirements as outlined in the university's "Audition Guidelines."
 The "Audition Guidelines" are available from the Office of Admissions.

 The most heavily weighted factor in the applicant's total profile is actual academic performance, as indicated by the high school transcript.
-Because class rank is a relative factor, it is not considered in the admission decision.